-- (1) Adjusted EBITDA has been re-presented to reflect the remeasurement period adjustments, as required by IFRS 3, in respect of updates to the accounting for the MTN SA Acquisition in May 2022 - (2) Finance costs consist of interest expense and loan facility fees on borrowings, the unwinding of the discount on our decommissioning liability, realized and unrealized and unrealized net foreign exchange losses arising from financial instruments.
-Finance income consists of interest income from bank deposits, realized and unrealized and unrealize - (3) Withholding tax primarily represents amounts withheld by customers in Nigeria and paid to the local tax authority.
+- (1) Adjusted EBITDA has been re-presented to reflect the remeasurement period adjustments, as required by IFRS 3, in respect of updates to the accounting for the MTN SA Acquisition in May 2022 - (2) Finance costs consist of interest expense and loan facility fees on borrowings, the unwinding of the discount on our decommissioning liability, realized and unrealized net foreign exchange losses arising from financing arrangements and net realized and unrealized losses from valuations of financial instruments.
+Finance income consists of interest income from bank deposits, realized and unrealized net foreign exchange gains arising from financing arrangements and net realized and unrealized gains from valuations of financial instruments. - (3) Withholding tax primarily represents amounts withheld by customers in Nigeria and paid to the local tax authority.
 The amounts withheld may be recoverable through an offset against future corporate income tax liabilities in the relevant operating company.
 Revenue withholding tax receivables are reviewed for recoverability at each reporting period end and impaired if not forecast to be recoverable - (4) Represents non-cash charges related to the impairment of property, plant and equipment, intangible assets excluding Goodwill, and related prepaid land rent on the decommissioning of sites - (5) Represents expenses related to share-based compensation, which vary from period to period depending on timing of awards and changes to valuation inputs assumptions - (6) Represents insurance claims included as non-operating income - (7) Other costs may include aborted transaction costs; redundancy costs; site safety, structural integrity and compliance review costs; one-off professional and consultancy fees related to financing and/or restrictions placed on bank accounts; SOX and/or IFRS 16 implementation costs; consultancy, facility set up and other related expenses for the Group's finance transformation program; and escrow amounts received relating to the IHS Towers NG Limited acquisition - (8) Other income may include remeasurement of contingent consideration liability related to business combinations; one-off termination fees received from customers; and tax indemnity receipt from a seller relating to a prior acquisition - (9) Adjusted EBITDA is a measure not presented in accordance with IFRS